mongodb/docs/source/includes/fact-type-fidelity-loss-example.rst

 The argument to :bsontype:`data_numberlong` must be quoted to avoid potential loss of accuracy.

-Use :program:`mongoexport` to export the data:
+Use :binary:`~bin.mongoexport` to export the data:

 .. code-block:: none